 - One regional external backend service

-- One or more backend instance groups
+- One or more backends: either all instance groups or all zonal NEG backends

-- Health check associated with the backend service
+endpoints) - Health check associated with the backend service

 Additionally, you must create firewall rules that allow your load balancing traffic and health check probes to reach the backend VMs.